<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 Start Your Search by Following Colleges Today

 If you're a Scoir student, take the first step by following a college today!
-Curating a list in Scoir is the simplest way to collaborate with those who support your college journey (like counselors and parents/guardians).
+Curating college lists in Scoir is the simplest way to collaborate with those who support your college journey (like counselors and parents/guardians).
 View suggestions, chat about your options, add, delete, and continually utilize the My Colleges list until you have a sense of what fit looks like to you.
-Once you do start following colleges on Scoir, you can begin to receive custom recommendations from us, and unique communications from colleges based on your designated interests.
+Once you start following colleges on Scoir, you can begin to receive custom recommendations from us and unique communications from colleges based on your designated interests.
 Plus, you can take the whole Scoir experience on the go with our Scoir Mobile App.

 There's no wrong way to start.
 Sign in today!